-Metro Parks is happy to work with Scouts, students, and neighborhood groups to accommodate a service project when possible, but please be aware:
+Louisville Parks and Recreation is happy to work with Scouts, students, and neighborhood groups to accommodate a service project when possible, but please be aware:

 - We have found that successful projects are those in which the volunteer has taken the initiative.
-Scouts and students may call the Volunteer Office for information, but Metro Parks does not spend staff time defining or developing service projects, nor do we guarantee that we will have ready-to-go projects on hand.
+Scouts and students may call the Volunteer Office for information, but Louisville Parks and Recreation does not spend staff time defining or developing service projects, nor do we guarantee that we will have ready-to-go projects on hand.

-- When developing an idea for a service project it is important to always ask yourself, "How sustainable is this?".
+- When developing an idea for a service project it is important to always ask yourself, "How sustainable is this?"
 When a project is completed, even if it satisfies your initial goals for an achievement award, you may still have to ensure that your project is tended to for years to come.
 Any work done outside of what is initially planned as part of the Master Plan processes may need to be tended to in the future by yourself or others.
 This would include such things as plantings and building structures.
-Metro Parks has previously had agreements between scouts and Adopt-A-Park groups to maintain plantings and constructions done in a park.
-That being said, these accommodations can be very hard to arrange and typically remain the responsibility of the volunteer doing these service projects.
-Metro Parks will not approve any project that cannot be sustained.
+Louisville Parks and Recreation will not approve any project that cannot be sustained.

 - Due to the complexity of some Eagle projects and the time limitations of students, we have found that we are not always able to accommodate service projects in a timely manner.
 Projects such as bridge building can take several months due to all the permitting and planning that needs to be achieved before a project can begin.
 If you have less than 6 months to complete your project, you may want to contact another agency, place of worship, community group, or neighborhood association to accommodate your interest in service in a more timely manner.